-(3) Qualifications of respite providers: Respite services may be provided by eligible individual respite providers; licensed registered (RN) or practical nurses (LPN); or respite provider agencies.
-Individual RN/LPN providers must be licensed by the New Mexico state board of nursing as an RN or LPN.
+(3) Qualifications of respite providers: Respite services may be provided by eligible individual respite providers; RN or practical nurses (LPN); or respite provider agencies.
+Individual RN or LPN providers must be licensed by the New Mexico state board of nursing as an RN or LPN.
 Respite provider agencies must hold a current business license, and meet financial solvency, training, records management and quality assurance rules and requirements.

-(4) Qualifications of related goods vendors: Related goods vendors must hold a current business license for the locale they are in and a tax ID for the state and federal government.
+(4) Qualifications of related goods vendors: Related goods vendors must hold a current business license for the locale they are in and a tax identification for the state and federal government.

 (5) Qualifications of environmental modifications providers: Environmental modification providers must possess an appropriate plumbing, electrician, contractor or other appropriate license.
-[8.314.6.11 NMAC - Rp, 8.314.6.11 NMAC, 10-15-12; A, 6-28-13]
+[8.314.6.11 NMAC - Rp, 8.314.6.11 NMAC, 10-15-12; A, 6-28-13; A, 2-14-14]

 8.314.6.12 RECORDKEEPING AND DOCUMENTATION RESPONSIBILITIES: Service providers and vendors who furnish goods and services to mi via eligible recipients are reimbursed by the FMA and must comply with all applicable MAD mi via rules and service standards.
-The FMA, consultants and service providers must maintain records, which are sufficient to fully disclose the extent and nature of the goods and services provided to the eligible recipients, pursuant to 8.302.1.17 NMAC, record keeping and documentation requirements, and comply with random and targeted audits conducted by MAD and DOH or their audit agents.
+The FMA, consultants and service providers must maintain records, which are sufficient to fully disclose the extent and nature of the goods and services provided to the eligible recipients, pursuant to 8.310.2 NMAC and 8.321.2 NMAC and comply with random and targeted audits conducted by MAD and DOH or their audit agents.
 MAD or its designee will seek recoupment of funds from service providers when audits show inappropriate billing for services.
-Mi via vendors who furnish goods and services to mi via eligible recipients and bill the FMA must comply with all MAD provider participation agreement and MAD rules and requirements, including but not limited to 8.302.1 NMAC, General Provider Policies.
+Mi via vendors who furnish goods and services to mi via eligible recipients and bill the FMA must comply with all MAD PPA requirements and MAD rules and requirements, including but not limited to 8.310.2 NMAC and 8.321.2 NMAC.
+[8.314.6.12 NMAC - Rp, 8.314.6.12 NMAC, 10-15-12; A, 2-14-14]